Incrementalism: Examples

 In practice, however, windmill design is not very complicated and the biggest problem is the tradeoff between cost and reliability.
-Although the UK and the U.S.A. designs were technically superior, the lack of experience in the field meant that their machines were less reliable in the field.
+Although the UK and US designs were technically superior, the lack of experience in the field meant that their machines were less reliable.
 In contrast, the heavy agricultural windmills produced by the Danes just kept turning, and by 2000 the top three windmill manufacturers in the world were Danish.

 The Central Arizona Project and the Salt River Project display the use of Innovation and incrementalism.
 There was a Plan 6 cost-sharing program that was a component in both of these projects and displayed innovations of the external enforcers and internal entrepreneurs and how they muddled through as well as collaborated incrementally to work on these projects with many different players in the mix.

-The resource allocation in local authorities is riddled by politics and provides the underlying methods of incrementalism in the negotiations process of putting local authorities priorities together.
+The resource allocation of local authorities is riddled with politics and provides the underlying methods of incrementalism in the negotiation process of putting together local authority priorities.
 Looking the United States Federal Budget is a back and forth negotiation between politicians and provides great insight of incremental change.
 Every year a new budget must be formed to allocate funds to the agencies such as the DoD and government programs such as Social Security and Medicare.
 The amounts with which are decided gradually change based on the importance as well as efficiencies and inefficiencies of agencies or priorities.

-In the case of climate change the opinions changed gradually over the years as more and more scientific evidence became clear to policy makers that it should be a prevalent policy issue.
-Political economy of climate change and Politics of global warming are worth noting on the international scale of climate change policy and how there has been an incremental leaning towards the belief and action against climate change over the years.